michaeldiniz/U-NET-4DS-Forward-Modelling/README.md

 ## License
 This code is distributed under MIT License.
-Please see the file LICENSE for more details..
+Please see the file LICENSE for more details.